The 1960s: Making Lakes and Becoming Environmental

 The 1960s brought a redefining of engineering practice and the engineer’s mission.
 The term “environmental engineering” entered the professional vocabulary and became the subject of many papers and conferences.
 In a broader sense, the term was synonymous with civil engineering because it had always been the civil engineer’s job to control or improve the human environment.

 In 1960, Democratic presidential candidate John F. Kennedy appointed Marvin Nichols to his Natural Resources Advisory Committee.
 “I am particularly glad to have Marvin Nichols on this Committee, because of his special interest in water resources and particularly hydro-electric power development,” Senator Kennedy said.
-In discussions with JFK’s chief resources advisers, Nichols focused on the water resources and power problems of Texas and the Southwest.
+In discussions with JFK’s chief resources advisors, Nichols focused on the water resources and power problems of Texas and the Southwest.

 Hawley Memorial Fund